 - It only works if you already pay for Gong, each scenario needs its own scorecard set up, and full deployment takes months and a dedicated RevOps owner, without whom practice stickiness drops fast.

-Where most roleplay tools stop, and Prepse keeps going
+Where most roleplay tools stop, and the learning path begins

 The category splits three ways.
-Focused roleplay apps (Second Nature, Kendo, PitchMonster) run a good conversation and score it.
-Bigger platforms (Mindtickle, Gong) bury roleplay in a crowded dashboard.
-Only the readiness layer proves who can actually run the call, which is why we built Prepse.
+Focused roleplay apps (Second Nature, Kendo, PitchMonster) run a conversation and score it.
+Bigger platforms (Mindtickle, Gong) add roleplay to a broad suite.
+Prepse is the LMS, so the lesson, quiz, roleplay, and progress record stay together.

 A rep runs a week of deals, not one.
 So the real question is not "did this session score well?" but "who is ready for Wednesday's renewal, Thursday's pricing push, Friday's discovery?"
 One score cannot answer that.
 This can: